So you’re ready to create an online home for your church. Great! Now the question is: what are the best church website builder?

 For instance, Jimdo is a great website builder that wins extra points for its ease of use and affordability.
 It’s a compromise, because you’ll have to do a bit of legwork to embed a Google Calendar and implement a newsletter integration.
 There are also no templates designed for churches, so you’ll have to adapt one of the few themes available.

-Duda is another option that could work for churches, mostly thanks to their website personalization tool.
+IONOS is another option that could work well for churches, mostly thanks to their website personalization tool.
 In short, it allows you to create specific messages to visitors depending on their geolocation or the time of day.
-The multilingual option is also great if you want to reach out to a global audience, and you can customize the one available church theme to adapt it to mobile devices with great flexibility.
+The multilingual option is also great if you want to reach out to a global audience, and you can customize the available church themes to adapt it to mobile devices with great flexibility.

-How much does Duda cost?
-It’s a bit pricier than the competition, starting at $14 for a multilingual site.
-For $22 you can add an online store.
+How much does IONOS cost?
+Price-wise it’s not a bad deal, starting at $10 for a multilingual site.
+For $20 you can add an online store.

 Finally, there’s Strikingly, which stands out thanks to their single page layouts.
 Sure, it has negative implications for SEO, but it makes for an eye-catching and responsive design.
 There is one church-specific theme, but you can find more inspiration in the “organization” section of their template library.